 The basic difference between a blog and a website is theoretically the difference in how data is being presented – the format.
 Apart from that, in practicality, there is a very fine line between the two.
 There are some key differences between them and this article should clarify as to what you should go with for creating and publishing your content.

 NOTE: Please don’t ask which is the easiest way to make money.
 Because there is none.
 It takes a lot of patience, persistence and hard work to make money on the internet.

 What is a Blog?

-A blog is basically a web log that a blogger makes use for chronological listing of blog posts.
+A blog is basically a web log that a blogger makes use of for chronological listing of blog posts.
 A blog has the most recent content shown first followed by the previously updated content.
-A blog can be easily started with services like WordPress, Blogger, etc. and do not need you to start something from the scratch, providing you with the entire system including design templates.
+A blog can be easily started with services like WordPress, Blogger, etc., that provides you with the entire system including design templates to begin.

-A blog thrives on new content and more updated it is, the more attention it will get.
-That doesn’t mean tons of scraps will equal gold mine.
+A blog thrives on new content and the more regularly it is updated, the more attention it will get.
+That doesn’t mean tons of scraps will reap you a gold mine.
 Quality and regularly updated content are examples of a good blog.

 Basic identification of Blogs:

 - A chronological listing of blog posts.